Delay-Tolerant Networking work:

 Interplanetary Internet demonstrated from space using Saratoga

-Working with NASA Glenn Research Center, and using the ground-based testbed originally created for testing CLEO, the Cisco router in Low Earth Orbit, Saratoga has been developed further and written up as an internet-draft for the Internet Engineering Task Force, aiming for experimental status.
+Working with NASA Glenn Research Center, Saratoga has been developed further, placed in orbit onboard SSTL's TechDemoSat-1, and written up as an internet-draft for the Internet Engineering Task Force, aiming for experimental status.
 Saratoga is described in:

-- Saratoga - fast data transfer... from space, a short slideset describing the protocol (last updated March 2013).
+- Saratoga - fast data transfer... from space, a longer slideset describing the protocol (last updated June 2013).

 - Saratoga: scalable, speedy data delivery for sensor networks, Lloyd Wood, First Annual CCSR Research Symposium (CRS 2011), 30 June 2011.

 - Saratoga: A Scalable File Transfer Protocol (IETF copy), Lloyd Wood, Wesley M. Eddy, Charles Smith, Will Ivancic, Chris Jackson and Jim McKim, work in progress as an internet-draft, version -21 submitted to the IETF, May 2017.

 - Congestion control for the Saratoga protocol, Lloyd Wood, Wesley M. Eddy and Will Ivancic, work in progress as an internet-draft, version -11 submitted to the IETF, May 2017.